Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

-All assertions above but the final one follow from standard geometric facts in a straightforward way, and the last is implied by \cite[Prop.~2.7]{FrigePet}.
-Here we give a unified proof, following the general perspective taken in this note, which will set us up to prove this section's main result.
+Convexity of the distance between two parametrized geodesics is well-known in broad generality (see eg.~\cite[Prop.~2.2]{BridsonHaefl} for the CAT(0) context).
+Conclusion (3) above is implied by \cite[Prop.~2.7]{FrigePet}.
+However our unified proof of all conclusions, which follows the general perspective taken in this note, will set us up to prove this section's main result.

 \begin{proof} Similarly to the proof of Lemma \ref{one side}, for each $i\in\{1,2,3,4\}$ let $\by_i$ be an outward unit normal, in the sense described below Lemma \ref{space-like corresp}, to the half-space $H_i$ bounded by $P_i$ that contains each other $P_j$.
 For any $j\ne i$, $\by_i$ and $\by_{j}$ are then oppositely-oriented tangent vectors to the hyperbolic geodesic intersecting $P_i$ and $P_{j}$ perpendicularly, so $\by_i\circ\by_{j} < 0$ by Lemma \ref{geometry of inner product}.
 Furthermore, by this result the hyperbolic cosine of the distance from $P_i$ to $P_j$, which we will here denote $L_{ij}$, satisfies $L_{ij} = -\by_i\circ\by_j$ for each $i<j\in\{1,2,3,4\}$.
+Since the $P_i$ are labeled arbitrarily, we may take $(i,j,k,l) = (1,2,3,4)$ without loss of generality.